 Why hedgehogs are good for our gardens

-Nikki Babb from Twiggywinkles, a wildlife hospital trust which cares for over five million wild and injured animals as a direct result from encounters with humans, points out one of the main benefits of hedgehogs in our gardens.
+Nikki Babb from Twiggywinkles, a wildlife hospital trust which cares for over five million wild and injured animals as a direct result of encounters with humans, points out one of the main benefits of hedgehogs in our gardens.
 This is their natural ‘pest control’ capabilities.

 “Hedgehogs are much-loved animals in the UK, often praised for eating all manner of insects which may otherwise take to eating our plants and vegetables!